mF2C/Documentation/documentation/developer_guide/installation.rst

     sudo iw list

-Then, the following script should be run as follows to start the agent with the "leader" role:
+Then, the installation script should be run as follows to start the agent with the "leader" role:

 .. code-block:: bash

-    ./mf2c-deployment.sh --isLeader
+    sudo ./install.sh -L

-As far as the discovery module is concerned, this script grabs the name of the wireless interface to be used.
+As far as the discovery module is concerned, the installation script grabs the name of the wireless interface to be used.
 It then makes sure the discovery container is run with the --cap-add=NET_ADMIN, since network admin capabilities are needed to access the wireless interface of the host machine.
 It also programmatically associates the physical wireless interface to the newly created container.
-Finally, the wireless interface is brought up within the container.
+Note that Discovery is attached to the host network.

 **Prerequisites for the data management module:**